UBC-MDS/DSCI-532_2024_6_Green-Development-Planner/README.md

 ## 💡 Our vision

 We have developed a dashboard to illuminate these critical insights for decision-makers and funding bodies.
 Our dashboard highlights where resources can make the most significant impact.
 By providing a clear global overview of energy consumption, potential for renewables, current investment flows, and country's GDP, we empower stakeholders to make data-driven decisions.
-Our ultimate goal is to facillitate the global transition to renewable energy, a key step towards global equity and sustainability.
+Our ultimate goal is to facilitate the global transition to renewable energy, a key step towards global equity and sustainability.

 ## 📚 A Quick Overview